Whether it’s with uncontained enthusiasm or harsh criticism, it’s hard to avoid hearing something somewhere about the new Keto-Craze.

 Some people are concerned that very low carbohydrate and high fat diets may be bad for the body by increasing the risk factors for cardiovascular disease.
 This study compared weight loss and many of these risk factors between very low carbohydrate diets and calorie restricted diets.

-Discussion: While fairly small, this study provides support that a very low carbohydrate diet may provide a greater impact on weight loss than calorie control alone.
-It also supports that this diet is does not worsen, and suggests it improves cardiovascular risk factors.
+Discussion: While fairly small, this study provides support that a very low carbohydrate diet may have a greater impact on weight loss than calorie control alone.
+It also supports that this diet is safe and suggests the keto diet may improve cardiovascular risk factors.

 Harvard’s Keto Diet Plan in the Works